 Just when you think it died over the winter, you’ll start to see the leaves pop out of the ground.
 Even after the polar vortex freezing cold this pretty begonia came back in full force.

-Begonia grandis grows about two feet tall and wide, does best in the shady moist areas, but will tolerate some sun.
+Begonia grandis 'Heron's Pirouette' grows about two feet tall and wide, does best in the shady moist areas, but will tolerate some sun.
 I have it growing near my foundation and under the dogwood tree.
 As shade lovers, they grow well with other shade-loving plants such as hostas and ferns.

-It has a fairly shallow root system making it easy to transplant or remove completely.
-I even dug some up to bring indoors over the winter, after hearing a friend of mine grew one in her classroom.
+It has a relatively shallow root system making it easy to transplant or remove completely.
+I even dug some up to bring indoors over the winter, after hearing a friend of mine grew some in pots in her classroom.

 - Height: 1.50 to 2.00 feet